 Saturday Sports: Pre-Fight: Pacquiao vs. Mosley, Mega-Fight Looms

+In lieu of recent Congressional battles for a compromise over a budget bill, on May 7th, America’s televisions will turn from the nation’s capital to a Congressman who fights outside of Capital Hill.
 In fact, the Congressman isn’t even a representative from the United States’ Congress, but rather, is a representative of the Sarangani province in the Philippine’s House of Representatives.
 Manny Pacquiao, elected in September 2008, the same year he won Ring Magazine’s Fighter of the Year, will fight against “Sugar” Shane Mosley, former Welterweight Champion.

 The most significant aspect of the fight may not be the fight itself, but the major implications it would have on the succeeding fight for the winner.
 If favored Pacquiao does win, then the touted Mayweather vs. Pacquiao mega-fight, which would determine the currently ambiguous pound-for-pound king declaration, would likely occur.
 Pacquiao's list of possible opponents shortens with a win against Mosley, and pressures from fans and the media would likely force both Mayweather and Pacquiao to fight.